zamoose/hgv-old/README.md

 > HHVM is an open-source virtual machine designed for executing programs written in Hack and PHP.
 HHVM uses a just-in-time (JIT) compilation approach to achieve superior performance while maintaining the development flexibility that PHP provides.

+We have some great [getting started videos and guides here](http://wpengine.com/mercury/how-to-start/) if you want a more guided experience.

 ## What you get ##

 ### Software stack ###